Revis, 70, served as Sarpy Tourism Director for 10 years

 “If she wasn’t working, she was volunteering,” Johnson said.
 “She loved helping people.”

-Johnson said even working full-time and being a volunteer, Revis always made time for her three daughters and five grandchildren.
+Johnson said even working full-time and being a volunteer, Revistalways made time for her three daughters and five grandchildren.

 “She would always arrange her schedule to be at track meets or other events because family came first to her,” she said.
 “She was an incredible person.”